troubleshooting hotspot authentications

 This guide focuses on concept of troubleshooting authentication issues is applicable to other scenarios, eg. private portal with private user database, self-registered database, social media integrations, or external API etc.

 mbox HSG has build in RADIUS server that provides user/client authentication for both local hotspot services or external Wireless LAN Controllers (WLC).
 Sometimes it’s also called User Access Manager (UAM).
-Details.
+Details

 For mbox UAM server to successfully authenticate user access, there’re a few prerequisites: